SyedMuhammadMujtabaKhalid/spaceship-titanic-ml-pipeline/README.md

 The notebook covers the full pipeline from raw data to submission file.
 The main technical decisions I made:

-**Leakage-free preprocessing** — I wrap all imputation and feature engineering inside a function that fits on the training fold and transforms the validation fold separately.
+**Leakage-free preprocessing :** I wrap all imputation and feature engineering inside a function that fits on the training fold and transforms the validation fold separately.
 A lot of Kaggle notebooks concatenate train and test before computing group sizes or filling missing values, which leaks information into CV.
 This doesn't.

-**GroupKFold validation** — Passengers travelling together share a group ID in the data.
+**GroupKFold validation :**  Passengers travelling together share a group ID in the data.
 If you split them randomly across folds, the model learns group-level patterns it wouldn't have at test time and your CV score is inflated.
 GroupKFold keeps each group in one fold only.

-**Optuna with pruning** — 30 trials searching LightGBM's hyperparameter space.
+**Optuna with pruning :**  30 trials searching LightGBM's hyperparameter space.
 I originally ran 100 and saw the score plateau around trial 25, so 30 is plenty here.
 I wrote a custom pruning callback instead of using the Optuna-LightGBM integration because the integration had a metric direction conflict that was crashing every trial.

-**LightGBM + CatBoost ensemble** — I tested XGBoost as a third model and ran the ablation properly (same folds, same preprocessing).
+**LightGBM + CatBoost ensemble :**  I tested XGBoost as a third model and ran the ablation properly (same folds, same preprocessing).
 It made the ensemble worse on this dataset, so I dropped it.
 Both remaining models use native categorical handling — no LabelEncoder.

-**Threshold tuning** — Default 0.5 threshold assumes perfectly calibrated probabilities.
+**Threshold tuning :**  Default 0.5 threshold assumes perfectly calibrated probabilities.
 I sweep from 0.30 to 0.70 on OOF predictions and pick the cutoff that actually maximises accuracy.

-**SHAP** — Computed on the training set only.
+**SHAP :**  Computed on the training set only.
 The explainer never sees test data.

 ---

-## Results
+## Results:

 Final CV accuracy (GroupKFold, 5 folds): ~0.817 for the ensemble.
 CatBoost and LightGBM individually sit around 0.814-0.815.